"What a man can be, he must be" Maslow 1961

 The Urban Escape

-How the motive of self-actualisation influences
+How the motive of self-actualisation influences migration of singles and families?

-Research design
+Research QuestionS

-Difference between “high” and “low” amenity areas
+What are the main differences between “high” and “low” amenity areas?

 Why people choose one place over the others?